 A couple years ago I made a mason jar toothbrush holder for my kids’ bathroom.
 It worked well… until we moved.
-This new house of ours has no great wall space where we could hang it, and I had thought of just tossing it… but then inspiration hit, and I decided to repurpose it into a DIY mason jar planter.
+Our new house has no great wall space where we could hang it, and I had thought of just tossing it… but then inspiration hit, and I decided to repurpose it into a DIY mason jar planter.

-Here’s What You’ll Need to Make A Mason Jar Planter
+What You Need to Make A Mason Jar Planter

 - One Piece Scrap Wood (if you don’t have any wood lying around your house, check for discounted wood at your local hardware store.
 It’s leftover wood from other peoples’ cuts; and it’s often discounted 70%, meaning you only have to spend a dollar or two 🙂 )

 - Vinyl or Letter Stickers… or a chalk pen (Optional)

 - Bag of Pebbles (you can also find these at the dollar store)

 - Potting Soil

 How to Make A Herb Planter with Mason Jars

 I took the whole toothbrush holder apart and basically started over, so you can follow along from the beginning.
 Start by painting your piece of wood with chalkboard paint.

 This step is completely optional.
 You can leave the wood raw, stain it, or paint it a different color… Totally up to you.